GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 description: |
-  Learn how to progressively enhance your Progressive Web App so that it remains useful on all modern browsers, but delivers an advanced experience on browsers that support new web capabilities like native file system access, system clipboard access, contacts retrieval, periodic background sync, screen wake lock, web sharing features, and many more.
+  Learn how to progressively enhance your Progressive Web App so that it remains useful on all modern browsers, but delivers an advanced experience on browsers that support new web capabilities like local file system access, system clipboard access, contacts retrieval, periodic background sync, screen wake lock, web sharing features, and many more.
 scheduled: true